Source description last updated: 29 May 2026

 Watchlist’s has three main programme areas: advocacy, support of civil society partners and research (Watchlist on Children and Armed Conflict website: About, undated).

-In 2018, Watchlist received funding from “the governments of Australia, Luxembourg, Norway, Sweden, Switzerland, and the United Kingdom” as well as “contributions of a major anonymous donor.”
-(Watchlist on Children and Armed Conflict: 2018 Annual Report, undated, p.
-8).
+In 2022, Watchlist received funding from “Governments of Australia, Germany, Luxembourg, and Switzerland, as well as sub-grants from Save the Children Norway and Save the Children Sweden” as well as “individual donors.”
+(Watchlist on Children and Armed Conflict: 2022 Annual Report, undated, p.
+10).

 Scope of reporting:

-Geographic focus: Afghanistan, Central African Republic, Colombia, D. R. Congo, Iraq, Mali, Myanmar, Nigeria, Philippines, Somalia, South Sudan, Sudan, Syria, Yemen
+Geographic focus: Afghanistan, Burkina Faso, Central African Republic, Colombia, D. R. Congo, Haiti, Iraq, Israel and the Occupied Palestinian Territory, Mali, Myanmar, Nigeria, Philippines, Somalia, South Sudan, Sudan, Syria, Ukraine, Yemen

 Thematic focus: issues relating to the impact of armed conflict on children, including: attacks on health facilities and their impact on children, child soldiers, HIV/AIDS, education, gender-based violence